Some of the great GNU/Linux distributions

 We still need some processes though, and we need consistency in the way that people think about problems.
 The processes described in this section aim to keep the organization running.

-All pull request are reviewed by a group of developers on GitHub.
-The process on how these developers became a part of the group has been documented on the website in the article The Life of a Pull Request & Where Commit Bits Come From Up to date information about Void's internal operations and how the project works both on a technical and human level is available on InfraDocs.
+Pull requests are reviewed by different project members on GitHub.
+The process on how these developers became a part of the group has been documented on the website in the article The Life of a Pull Request & Where Commit Bits Come From.
+Information about Void's internal operations and how the project works both on a technical and human level is available on InfraDocs.

 I stumbled upon Alpine Linux back in 2014 when version 3.0 was released.
 I was setting up a Minecraft server for my son and a couple of his friends and decided to look for an alternative solution to FreeBSD as there where a lack of support for some of the hardware I had available.